mathcoll/t6/ROADMAP.md

 Roadmap
 ===========================
-# Step 1: API completion with right managements on flows, data, users.
+# Milestone 1: API completion with right managements on flows, data, users.
-That step is almost complete.
+Milestone is almost done.

-# Step 2: Dashboard integration
+# Milestone 2: Dashboard integration
-That step is ongoing.
+Milestone is almost done on basic User Experience.

-# Step 3: Process with a better TSdb database integration - than SQLite! - tested influxDb...
+# Milestone 3: Process with a better TSdb database integration - than SQLite!
-Still stuck at that stage...
-Arm processor as prerequisites - very low hard drive space on server.
+influxDb branch is ongoing